 And, VOILA!
 It's tiki time, boys and girls!
-Another happy palm frond is rescued from ignominious fate as garden mulch and achieves tiki glory!
+Another happy palm frond is rescued from an ignominious fate as garden mulch and instead attains tiki glory!

 With a steady hand, an imaginative eye, and a flexibility that allows her to alter or enhance her design on the fly, Trish brings the tiki to life with acrylic paints and a variety of brushes.